 Through generous support from the Federal Motor Carrier Safety Administration, TDS can offer Respect the Rig learning opportunities for schools and community events.
 Review All-Star information to learn about Share the Road Unit Credit.
 Please contact your regional representative for more information and assistance in scheduling.

 Big Rig Visit – American Road Team Truck and Captain

 The professionals from the American Road Team will bring a big rig to your location and a Captain will walk teens around the truck pointing out safety features and, if allowed, invite teens to sit in the truck to get a glimpse from their seat.
 Captains are professional drivers with years of safe driving miles accumulated.
 They are trained in public outreach and display professionalism and expertise.
-Requests for this resource must be completed at least 6 weeks in advance by completing the details below.
+Requests for this resource should be completed at least 6 weeks in advance by completing the details below.
 TDS staff will request the truck and typically receives word on availability within a few days.
 We will not know which truck/Captain will attend until the date is approved.
-To request, please provide the following information to your regional representative: